 Transacting via a Bitcoin wallet is essentially free, as they make their money on the exchanges.
 Casinos may levy certain costs towards withdrawals, so you will need to become familiar with the costs involved at each casino.

 Bitcoin is available to people in most countries around the world.
-They are usually bought in dollars, which means that you will need to calculate your exchange rate accurately to avoid disappointment.
+They are usually bought in US dollars, which means that you will need to calculate your exchange rate accurately to avoid disappointment.
 There is also a fair share of top Bitcoin Casinos available online that are more than willing to dabble with you in your crypto gambling ways.

 If you have Bitcoin and are wondering where you can find a top casino that will accept your virtual currency, then look no further than the online casinos on the list provided by us at CasinoWow, on this very page.
 Each of these establishments is more than willing to offer you a world's worth of entertainment for the price of your blockchain.